Emergent non-trivial lattices for topological insulators: Dynamical topological insulators

-where $\chi_{\rm QAH}^{}$ denotes the order parameter for the \textit{QAH} state that generates loop-current with broken time-reversal symmetry (TRS).
-Such state carries topologically protected chiral-edge states.
-The \textit{QSH} order parameter $\chi_{\rm QSH}^{}$ can be thought of as two systems showing \textit{QAH} effect each breaking TRS, but on the whole both systems jointly preserve the TRS.
-Such states contain helical edge states as shown in \cite{Wu}.
-On the other hand, the spin-nematic state (SN) order parameter $\chi_{\rm SN}^{}$ breaks $C_4$ symmetry between the blue and red sub-lattices and constitutes an anisotropic semi-metal \cite{Fradkin}.
-We plot the resulting phase diagram in Fig.\ref{fig1}(d) as a function of $\alpha=a_s/a$ and dipolar strength $D$.
-In the blue region, the ground state is given by the spin-nematic phases, whereas in the green region the ground state is topologically insulating \textit{QAH}/\textit{QSH} phase.
-Within the mean-field ansatz \eqref{mf} both \textit{QAH} and \textit{QSH} have the same energy, although this degeneracy can be broken by including higher order exchange interactions \cite{Raghu}.
-The corresponding mean-field transition temperature to the \textit{QAH}/\textit{QSH} state is given by, $T_c \sim (4J^2_{01}/\Delta) \exp[-J^2_{01}/2V_{\rm xx}\Delta] \sim 0.01E_R$ for $D=0.29$ and $\alpha=-0.7$.
+where $\chi_{\rm QAH}^{}$ denotes the order parameter for the \textit{QAH} state.
+QAH is characterized by a loop-current, broken time-reversal symmetry (TRS) and topologically protected chiral-edge states.
+The \textit{QSH} state order parameter $\chi_{\rm QSH}^{}$ can be thought of as two copies of \textit{QAH} which on the whole conserve time-reversal symmetry \cite{Zhang2}.
+This state contains helical edge states as shown in \cite{Wu}.
+We see that the mean-field effect of the interaction effectively creates a spin-orbit coupling.
+The last order parameter $\chi_{\rm SN}^{}$ refers to the spin-nematic state (SN).
+It breaks $C_4$ symmetry between the blue and red sub-lattices and constitutes an anisotropic semi-metal \cite{Fradkin}. {Near the QBCP point, the mean-field energy is then given by